-The Cleveland Abbe Award for Distinguished Service to Atmospheric Sciences by an Individual is presented on the basis of activities that have materially contributed to the progress of the atmospheric or related sciences or to the application of the atmospheric or related sciences to general, social, economic, or humanitarian welfare.
+The Cleveland Abbe Award for Distinguished Service to the Atmospheric and Related Sciences by an Individual is presented on the basis of activities that have materially contributed to the progress of the atmospheric and related sciences or to the application of the atmospheric and related sciences to general, social, economic, or humanitarian welfare.

-Nominations are considered by the Awards Oversight Committee, which makes recommendations for final approval by AMS Council.
+Nominations are considered by the Awards Oversight Committee, which makes a recommendation for final approval by AMS Council.

 Thank you for your interest in submitting a nomination!
 AMS membership is not required to submit an award nomination.
 Nominations are due by 1 May.
 The nominator is responsible for uploading the entire nomination package.

 The nominees for awards remain on the committee's active list for three years.
 You will be allowed to update an unsuccessful nomination at the beginning of the next award cycle.